 The best way to do this is to separate private expenses and expenses for the band with a separate bank account.
 The account can then be used to pay for recurring expenses like the rehearsal room rental or merchandise.

 Not all band members will invest the same amount of time and work.
 It can be a lot less stressful if you divide the tasks ahead among you.
 Of course, you have to take into account each other’s skills and how much time each band member has, especially if some band members work full-time or have small children.
 Not everyone has to invest the same amount of time, but you should make sure that everyone is content with their roles and workload.

 There are many bands in which a single band member does most of the non-artistic work.
 If he or she does that voluntarily and gladly, that’s no problem, but keep in mind that you can also think of ways to compensate them.

-Do not leave the advertisement for your band, your album, or your performances exclusively to other people.
-Of course, the label is interested in selling your albums and the local promoters are interested in people coming to your concerts, but no one cares as much as you.
+Do not leave the advertisement for your band, your album or your performances exclusively to other people.
+Of course, the label is interested in selling your albums and the local promoters are interested in people coming to your shows, but no one cares as much as you do.
 As long as you aren’t very popular, nobody is earning much money by helping you, so the whole thing works more on the basis of favors.